Rolias/env-create/README.md

 Reads in a valid JSON file and creates environment variables for every top level object found in the resulting object, **unless** an environment variable of that name already exists.
 It will not overwrite existing environment variables.
 It will only create environment variables for the top level objects.

+## Installation

+`npm i env-create --save`
+Although at this point you should have made `--save` your default

 ## Basic use

 Let's assume you have a `.env.json` at the root level of your project with the following contents